Notes on the Geography of Japan: Return to Yokohama

 Parked alongside the frontage is the retired Hikawa Maru.
 Its maiden voyage was from Kobe to Seattle in 1930, and it made over 250 Pacific crossings before it was retired in 1960.
 Along the way it was a hospital ship and the only Japanese liner to survive the war.
 Taken by the Americans, it was a freighter on the American east coast before returning to trans-Pacific service in 1954.

-Looks more like a ski jump for beginners.
-In tthe foreground is a fine truss from the American Bridge Company.
+A ski jump for beginners.
+In the foreground is a fine truss from the American Bridge Company.
 The builder's plate reads 1907.
-Narrow-gauge tracks cross it, but the load now is entirely pedestrian, not counting the occasional, careening bicycle.
+Narrow-gauge tracks cross it, but the load now is entirely pedestrian, not counting the occasional bicycle.

 Dwarfing the ship, the Landmark Tower was among the last projects of Hugh Stubbins, Jr., a Harvard professor better known back home for Manhattan's sliced-off Citicorp Center.
 What's that down at the base?
 Looks like teeth.
 You can't trust these buildings, especially at night.